EngelBRod/EngelBRod/README.md

 <h3> 🤵 About me </h3>
 <p>
-With over 7 years of experience as a Full Stack Software Engineer, I design and build systems that scale, perform, and stay reliable under pressure.
-My work spans System Design, Database Design, Frontend development, and Backend development, with deep expertise in JavaScript, React, and Node.js.
-I have led the development of 100+ web applications and delivered features that reduced complexity, improved speed, and directly supported business growth.
+Hi there!
+I’m a Full Stack Software Engineer with over 7 years of experience in turning complex ideas into user-friendly, high-performance solutions.
+I really enjoy creating systems that not only perform well under pressure but also provide lasting value.
+Whether it’s designing strong architectures, optimizing databases, or crafting smooth front-end and back-end experiences, I’m all about making technology work for everyone.

 </p>
 <br >